• journal prompts for self growth

 At every stage of your journey, you are worthy of deep, unconditional love.

 Below, you’ll find 30 journal prompts for self-growth that will help you to go within and gently peel back the layers of your innermost self.
 As you answer these prompts, be sure to show yourself extra love and compassion.
 Don’t judge or criticize yourself for your answers.
-This journey of growth isn’t easy, and it’s something many of us avoid, so acknowledge the courage it takes to take this step.
+This journey of growth isn’t easy, and it’s something many of us avoid, so acknowledge the courage it requires to take this step.

 And for more self-growth journal prompts, be sure to check out these journal prompts for anxiety as well as these spirituality journal prompts to connect to your deepest self.
 (Plus, be sure to download your free printable journal prompts below.)